 The startup is also working on a tool which could help vendors see the traffic around their vicinity in real-time.
 This coupled with data insights on the type of services that drivers and fleet owners search for, could help enable vendors to adjust their business offerings according to demand.

 FleetPal is currently focused on the U.S. and Canadian market and would look to scale up its operations into Europe in the future.
-The company is completely bootstrapped to date, and Valnev says they are open for investment if opportunities.
+The company is completely bootstrapped to date, and Valnev says they are open for investment if opportunities come their way.

 Stay up-to-date with the latest commentary and insights on FreightTech and the impact to the markets by subscribing.